 Her book, In The Shadow of Man, chronicles her work with these primates.
-The dangers of surrounding herself by wild animals in their habitat and the gradual earning of trust.
-Regarded as vital work in western science, Goodall’s studies have informed numerous facets of academia and continue to grow our understanding of animals.
+The dangers of surrounding herself with wild animals in their habitat and the gradual earning of trust.
+Regarded as vital work in western science, Goodall’s studies have informed many facets of academia and continue to grow our understanding of animals.

 Mary Sherman Morgan

 Until recently, I didn’t.
-But in 1957, Morgan is credited with introducing the liquid fuel that powered our first launch into orbit.
-Her pioneering intelligence and willingness to buck norms to pursue her dreams and interests set Morgan apart from her peers.
+But in 1957, Morgan introduced the liquid fuel that powered our first launch into orbit.
+Her pioneering intelligence and willingness to buck norms to pursue her dreams and interests drove her to help make one of the crowning achievements of the 20th century possible.
 She found her way into chemistry and sciences during the second world war when many women found opportunities in the workforce.

 Later, she worked as the only woman in a group of 900 engineers and stood out not because she was a woman, but because she worked tirelessly to develop new technologies.
 While Morgan herself wasn’t an author, the book Rocket Girl is a terrific account of her story.